muszbek/schoolhub/spec.md

 #After review with Antrea:

-at any point: who is teacher? teacher on top

 grade is too hidden

 posts -> announcements or questions questions polling reply to posts is confusing

-files students shouldn't upload

 forgot password
 reg confirm password